dr-mushtaq/dr.mushtaq/README.md

 ### Hi there 👋, Dr. Mushtaq Hussain
 ![Assistant Professor and Data Science Expert ](https://github.com/hussain0048/hussain0048/blob/main/Dr%20mUSHTAQ%20hUSSAIN%20(2).png)

-I am an experienced trainer and assistant professor with a demonstrated history of working in the corporate and education industry.
-I am a Data Science expert with skills in python, Matlab, rapid minor, machine learning, deep learning, and data analysis.
+👋 Hi there!
+I'm Mushtaq Hussain, an experienced trainer and Assistant Professor with a strong background in both the corporate and education sectors.
+I specialize in Data Science, wielding expertise in Python, MATLAB, RapidMiner, and a suite of other tools.

-With extensive working experience in ML and Deep Learning, I am also an Assistant Professor at Virtual University of Pakistan.
+💻 My journey in the field of Machine Learning (ML) and Deep Learning has been enriching, marked by hands-on experience and a commitment to innovation.
+As an Assistant Professor at the Virtual University of Pakistan, I blend practical industry insights with academic rigor to empower the next generation of data enthusiasts.

+🔬 Whether it's unraveling complex datasets, building predictive models, or diving into the depths of deep learning architectures, I thrive on the challenge of solving real-world problems through data analysis.

+🚀 Let's connect and explore the endless possibilities at the intersection of data and technology!